 - If your smoke alarm starts making a "chirping" noise, replace the batteries and reset it.

 - If you cannot replace your own smoke detector batteries because of physical limitations, call 618-234-2236, and the Belleville Fire Department can assist you.

-DO NOT CALL 911, unless you are having a true life threatening emergency.
-Police and Fire personnel will be busy attempting to resolve the emergency as quickly as possible.
+Call 911 if you are witnessing or experiencing a life threatening emergency.
+Police and Fire personnel will work to resolve the emergency as quickly as possible.

 Important Safety Information

-The U.S. Fire Administration would like to remind you of some important fire safety and prevention information:
+The U.S. Fire Administration provides important fire safety and prevention information: